BEST Learning Community

-- All first-year students will be invited to participate in various B.E.S.T. social events throughout the fall semester.
-Previous social events have included a Welcome Picnic prior to the start of fall classes, Kickball on Central Campus with your Introductory Biology professor, Movie Nights with Planet Earth, and Pumpkin Painting in October.
+- All BEST members will be invited to participate in various social events throughout the fall semester.
+Previous social events have included an Ice Cream Social prior to the start of fall classes, Movie Night on campus, Flower Pot Painting, board game night, study sessions for Principles of Biology, and trips to Reiman Gardens.

-- Students will also interact with B.E.S.T.
-Peer Mentors.
-These upperclassmen in Biology help to organize and coordinate B.E.S.T. social events, facilitate the BIOL 110 orientation course, and provide study assistance by hosting the Biology Help Room weekly.
+- Students will also interact with BEST Peer Mentors (the BESTies).
+These upperclassmen in Biology help to organize and coordinate BEST social events, facilitate the BIOL 110 orientation course, and provide individual support by meeting one-on-one with BEST members.
 Our Peer Mentors also act as resources for first-year Biology students to consult with on academic topics ranging from course recommendations to internships and research experiences, as well as personal topics such as strategies to cope with homesickness or roommate differences, fun activities offered around campus, and dining center favorites.

 In BIOL 110 and BEST, students will: